 High Line Park in New York

-High Line Park in New York is a long stretched park, on an elevated train track, in the middle of Manhattan.
-The park runs from Meatpacking District to Hudson Yards.
+High Line Park in New York is a long, stretching park, on an elevated train track, in the middle of Manhattan.
+The park runs from the Meatpacking District to Hudson Yards.
 It is visited by millions every year.
 A walk through the park offers you great views of Manhattan and the Hudson River.
 A welcome change to the hustle and bustle of the busy Manhattan streets.

 The High Line Railroad

-High Line Park has made great use out of a disused 2.3 kilometre elevated 1930’s train track.
+High Line Park has made great use out of a disused 2.3 kilometre elevated 1930s train track.
 The railroad, which runs parallel to 10th Avenue, was used for transporting meat and poultry to the west side of Manhattan since 1934.
-Due to the popularity of public transportation by highway increasing, the railroad became unnecessary and closed in 1980.
+Due to the increasing popularity of public transportation by highway, the railroad became unnecessary and closed in 1980.

 High Line Park Tour